bpawnzZ/tor-relay-docker/README.md

-# Tor Guard Relay Docker Setup with Nyx Monitoring
+# Tor Relay Docker Setup with Nyx Monitoring

 This repository contains scripts and configuration files to easily set up and run a Tor guard relay using Docker, with Nyx included for relay monitoring.
 Running a Tor relay helps improve the Tor network's capacity, speed, and resilience.